 New directors appointed to a company become personally liable for any historic unpaid PAYG, net GST and superannuation (GST only from 1 April 2020 and superannuation only from the 30 June 2012 quarter) 30 days after they commence as a director.
 Avoiding personal liability is limited to either paying the debt or causing the company to be placed into voluntary administration or liquidation, within 30 days of appointment as a new director.

 Adopting the view that resigning your directorship within the 30-day period will result in avoiding personal liability is flawed, as it is imposed regardless of whether the person remains as a director at the expiry of 30 days, or not.
-In fact, a director who resigns would be in a more difficult position, as they cannot then cause the company to pay the debt or influence a voluntary administrator or liquidator being appointed.
+In fact, a director who resigns would be in a more difficult position, as they cannot then cause the company to pay the debt or influence a voluntary administrator, small business restructuring practitioner or liquidator being appointed.

 If you remain as a director after the 30-day period, the ATO can issue you with a DPN.
 Where the company has failed to report its PAYG withholding, net GST and/or SGC the new director has three months after they commence to bring those lodgements up to date or their personal liability will be locked down.